 Structure:

-- Frame: Tubular Steel Rod Polished Chrome or Other Premium Treated, Painted or Powder-Coated Finish from Archetype Forms
+Frame: 304 Grade Tubular Stainless Steel Rod Polished, Chromed, Other Premium Treated, Painted or Powder-Coated Finish from Archetype Forms

-- Seat Support: Corner profiled steel, Polished Chrome or Other Premium Treated, Painted or Powder-Coated Finish from Archetype Forms With Elastic Belting
+Seat Support: Corner Profiled 304 Grade Stainless Steel, Polished, Chromed, or Other Premium Treated, Painted or Powder-Coated Finish from Archetype Forms; Elastic Belting

 Feet: Plastic